 (a) The workweek shall be any five (5) or six (6) consecutive work days within seven (7) consecutive days.
 The minimum daily work call during pre-production and production shall be eight (8) hours excluding meals.
 Work time begins at the time of the call and ends at the time of dismissal.
-The minimum call on a prep day involving only a production meeting and on a wrap only day shall be four (4) hours, but if the four (4) hours are exceeded, the minimum call shall be eight (8) hours excluding meals.
 The minimum call on a travel only day shall be four (4) hours and the maximum shall be eight (8) hours paid as a straight time allowance.